-Remove the cover of the old thermostat. ---If it does not come off easily check for screws.

-Disconnect the wires from the old thermostat. □ Tape the ends of the wires as you disconnect them, and mark them with the letter of the terminal for easy reconnection to the new thermostat.

-Keep the old thermostat for reference purposes, until your new thermostat is functioning properly.
+- Remove the cover of the old thermostat. ---If it does not come off easily check for screws. - Loosen the screws holding the thermostat base or subbase to the wall, and lift away. - Disconnect the wires from the old thermostat. □ Tape the ends of the wires as you disconnect them, and mark them with the letter of the terminal for easy reconnection to the new thermostat. - Keep the old thermostat for reference purposes until your new thermostat is functioning properly.